opengovsg/formsg-javascript-sdk/README.md

       req.body.data
     )

-    // If the decryption failed, submission will be `null`. if (submission) {
+    // If the decryption failed at any point, submission will be `null`. if (submission) {
       // Continue processing the submission